 Trying to cram both parks into a single day isn’t advised.

-Our favorite rides at Soaky Mountain are Rainbow Revenge, Blue Mountain Mayhem and Avalaunch.
+Our favorite rides at Soaky Mountain are Rainbow Revenge, Blue Mountain Mayhem, The Edge and Avalaunch.

 Rainbow Revenge is a five-person raft ride.
 As is Blue Mountain Mayhem.
 Avalaunch is a water coaster.

 Honestly, we are just suckers for water coasters and thrill rides in general.